Nest Your Adaptive Algorithm for Parameter-Agnostic Nonconvex Minimax Optimization: Experiments

 where $n$ is the total number of training samples, $v_i$ is the $i$-th original input and $f_i$ is the loss function for the $i$-th sample. $\gamma$ is a trade-off parameter between the empirical loss and the magnitude of perturbations.
 When $\gamma$ is large enough, this problem is nonconvex-strongly-concave, and following the same setting as \citep{DBLP:conf/iclr/SinhaND18, sebbouh2022randomized}, we set $\gamma=1.3$.
 For NeAda, we use both stopping criterion I with stochastic gradient and criterion II in our experiments.
 For the results, we report the training loss and the test accuracy on adversarial samples generated from fast gradient sign method~(FGSM)~\citep{goodfellow2014explaining}.
 FGSM can be formulated as

 where $\epsilon$ is the noise level.
 To get reasonable test accuracy, NeAda with Adam as subroutine is compared with Adam with fixed 15 inner loop iterations, which is consistent with the choice of inner loop steps in \citep{DBLP:conf/iclr/SinhaND18}, and such choice obtains much better test accuracy than the completely non-nested Adam.
-Our experiments include a synthetic dataset and MNIST~\citep{lecun1998mnist}.
-The code we wrote is modified from \citep{githubcode}.
+Our experiments include a synthetic dataset and MNIST~\citep{lecun1998mnist} with code modified from \citep{githubcode}.

 \paragraph{Results on Synthetic Dataset.} We use the same data generation process as in~\citep{DBLP:conf/iclr/SinhaND18}.
 The inputs are 2-dimensional i.i.d. random Guassian vectors, i.e., $x_i \sim \mathcal{N}(0, I_2)$, where $I_2$ is the $2\times 2$ identity matrix.
 The corresponding $y_i$ is defined as $y_i=\text{sign}(\norm*{x_i}_2 - \sqrt{2})$.
 Data points with norm in range $(\sqrt{2}/1.3, 1.3\sqrt{2})$ are removed to make the classification margin wide. $10000$ training and $4000$ test data points are generated for our experiments.
 The model we use is a three-layer MLP with ELU activations.